taekjin/taekjin.github.io/_posts/2019-08-30-first-post.md

 print_hi('Tom')
 ​```

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][taekjin-gh].
+File all bugs/feature requests at [Taekjin’s GitHub repo][taekjin-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [taekjin-gh]:   https://github.com/taekjin